Northrop YF-23: Concept definition

 The USAF released the ATF request for information (RFI) in May 1981 to the aerospace defense industry on possible features for the new fighter.
 Later code-named "Senior Sky", the ATF at this time was still in the midst of requirements definition, which meant that there was considerable variety in the responses from the aerospace companies.
 Northrop submitted three designs for the RFI, ranging from ultra low-cost, to highly agile, to low-observable missileer; all were on the smaller and lighter end of the response spectrum.
 In 1983, the ATF System Program Office (SPO) was formed at Wright-Patterson Air Force Base from the initial Concept Development Team (CDT).
 After discussions with aerospace companies and Tactical Air Command (TAC), the CDT/SPO made air-to-air combat the primary role for the ATF, which would replace the F-15 and emphasize outstanding kinematic performance with supersonic cruise and maneuver.
-Northrop's response was a Mach 2+ fighter design designated N-360 with delta wings, a single vertical tail, and twin engines with thrust vectoring nozzles and thrust reversers.
+Northrop's response was a larger Mach 2+ design designated N-360 with delta wings, a single vertical tail, and twin engines with thrust vectoring nozzles and thrust reversers.
 Around this time, the SPO also became aware of the very low radar cross section (RCS) results from the Air Force's "black world" innovations such as the Have Blue/F-117 ("Senior Trend"), Tacit Blue, and the Advanced Technology Bomber (ATB) program (which resulted in the B-2, or "Senior Ice"); consequently, the SPO increasingly emphasized stealth for survivability and combat effectiveness while still requiring fighter-like speed and maneuverability.